 Over the years, great works have been presented, mainly in the region of Sainte-Thérèse, but also in St-Eustache, St-Sauveur and St-Jérôme, thus allowing music lovers of the Lower Laurentians to welcome this event into their homes. ensemble often accompanied by an orchestra and professional soloists.
-The feeling of belonging to a unique musical family animates the life of the CPNM-ST and the values of professionalism, surpassing oneself, hospitality and pleasure are at the heart of its activities.
+The feeling of belonging to a unique musical family animates the life of the CPNM-BL and the values of professionalism, surpassing oneself, hospitality and pleasure are at the heart of its activities.

-An integral part of the Société philharmonique du Nouveau Monde, it is with great pleasure and enthusiasm that the choristers of the CPNM-ST join the other choirs and the orchestra to offer performances worthy of large professional ensembles.
+An integral part of the Société philharmonique du Nouveau Monde, it is with great pleasure and enthusiasm that the choristers of the CPNM-BL join the other choirs and the orchestra to offer performances worthy of large professional ensembles.
 Although this requires consistency and rigor, the results offered to the public and their reactions testify to the great musical quality that emanates from the work of the choristers.

 Chairman of the Board